Holistic Facial Massage in Hampshire

 More than a facial.
 More than massage.

 Your skin responds to stress.
 It responds to tension.
 It responds to how safe, calm or overwhelmed your body feels.
-And that’s why facial massage can be so transformative.
-It doesn’t just treat the surface of the skin.
-It works with the face as living tissue: skin, fascia, muscle, fluid, circulation and sensation.
+That’s why facial massage can be so transformative.

 Why facial massage is so good for the skin